infinilabs/testing/README.md

 - Set-up necessary dependencies on local machine
 - Update `suites/gateway-sample.yml` as needed
 - Run `loadrun -config suites/gateway-sample.yml` to run the test suites

+## Quick run

+If you need to test individual cases manually, it's suggested to set necessary environments on you local machine, follow the same naming conventions as `suites/*.yml`.
+Once these environments are set-up, you could run `gateway` and `loadgen` without modify each test case.